flashtag/flashtag-php/readme.md

 ### Dev environment - Homestead

-- If you have Vagrant installed, you just need to modify Homestead.yaml to suit your needs and then run `vagrant up`.
+If you have Vagrant installed

+1. `vendor/bin/homestead make` and modify `Homestead.yaml` to suit your needs
+2. run `vagrant up`
-- Then you will run `vagrant ssh` and cd to your project directory and run `php artisan flashtag:install`.
+3. run `vagrant ssh` and cd to your project directory and run `php artisan flashtag:install`.

 Everything should be good.